$25,000 Grant Match Launched

 by Greencastle – Antrim Education Foundation

 The Greencastle-Antrim Education Foundation (GAEF), founded in 1997, announced their first grant match campaign, to benefit students in the Greencastle-Antrim School District.
-Earlier today, GAEF Board President Vernon McCauley shared the exciting news with the GASD teachers and outlined this unique opportunity.
-The teachers in turn, were encouraged to support the Grant Match Campaign through personal contact with friends and family, along with postings on the various social media platforms.
+GAEF Board President Vernon McCauley shared the exciting news with the GASD teachers and outlined this unique opportunity.
+Teachers have been encouraged to support the Grant Match Campaign through personal contact with friends and family, along with postings on the various social media platforms.

-Due to the extreme generosity of the Paul K. and Anna E. Shockey Family Foundation, donations from the community for the Grant Match, will be matched dollar-for-dollar, up to $25,000, during this Campaign, which launches today.
+Due to the extreme generosity of the Paul K. and Anna E. Shockey Family Foundation, donations from the community for the Grant Match, will be matched dollar-for-dollar, up to $25,000, during this Campaign.